je-nunez/NewRelic_instrumentation_SDK/README.md

 around the variable `external_command` inside it to run your test task you want to measure.

-(Note: In reference to the custom Linux measures that this program sends to NewRelic, if you want, it is possible that your test be a `perf record -g ...` instead of the two NewRelic segments here, `find / -perm -100 -printf '%s %p'` and then sorting by size, so with `perf record -g ...` the segments inside the NewRelic transaction can be the duration of each stack frame in the call stack, and then letting NewRelic do a flame-graph per segment (stack-frame).
+(Note: In reference to the custom Linux measures that this program sends to NewRelic, if you want, it is possible that your test be a `perf record -g ...` Linux performance counters instead of the two NewRelic segments here, `find / -perm -100 -printf '%s %p'` and then sorting by size, so with `perf record -g ...` the segments inside the NewRelic transaction can be the duration of each stack frame in the call stack as returned by the Linux performance counters, and then letting NewRelic do a flame-graph per segment (stack-frame).
 The posibilities are endless, but this test program is just for the capabilities of instrumenting your application with the `NewRelic Agent SDK in embedded mode`, so it can't be a complex program.)

 # NewRelic SDK Documentation